P-SNEHAA/Tic-Tac-Toc-AI/README.md

     AI makes optimal moves
     Detects win, loss, and draw
     Press R to restart the game
-    Simple graphical interface using Pygame.
+    Simple graphical interface using Pygame

+# Technologies Used
+- Python
+- Pygame – for creating the game window, board, graphics, and handling mouse/keyboard events
+- NumPy – for storing and managing the Tic Tac Toe board
+- Minimax Algorithm – for AI decision-making